 Amber ORourke grew up in Watsonville, California and moved to Santa Barbara during the summer of 2003.
 She attended SBCC before transferring to the University of California, Santa Barbara where she graduated with a Bachelor of Arts degree in Studio Art.
 Since graduating she has had the pleasure of teaching art through the iCAN program at several Santa Barbara elementary schools including Harding University Partnership School and Santa Barbara Community Academy.
 Amber has a passion for teaching children to express themselves through creative art and truly believes that art education helps aid children in their journey to becoming well-rounded, balanced individuals.
 Amber is a painter, avid reader, animal lover and live music enthusiast.
 She finds artistic inspiration in a wide variety of artists such as Mark Rothko, Gustav Klimt and Paul Klee.

 Sandra Limón joined the Adelante Charter School community in March of 2017.
 Sandra was born and raised in Inglewood, California where she was first introduced to music at a very early age, having had the opportunity to participate in her father’s Spanish parish choir at the age of 4, while learning to play the piano at the age of 6.
 Sandra’s passion for music continued into UCLA where she completed her Bachelor of Arts in Music History (2007).
 Upon receiving her Bachelor’s, Sandra returned to the South Bay, opening a piano studio for students of all ages while also becoming St. Joseph School’s Music Teacher for nearly 10 years.
 During her time at St. Joseph’s, Sandra directed bilingual choirs, musicals and variety shows.
 Sandra is passionate about creating a positive learning environment revolving around Music Theory, Music Performance and Music History.
-Sandra’s family, consisting of her children, Emma and Mateo along with her husband Christian, feel fortunate for the opportunity of becoming a part of the ACS community.

 Dr. Jarice Butterfield is currently the Santa Barbara County SELPA Director and is an Adjunct Professor at Antioch University Santa Barbara.
 She has background and training in school psychology, English language development and special education.
 She worked for many years in bilingual schools as a resource specialist and English language development instructor.
 She has written several grants to fund and implement model English language development programs for parents and students incorporating technology-assisted instruction.
 She has previously worked as a Special Education and Bilingual Program Director in various school districts and counties for many years.
 She provides staff development nationally and in the state of California on meeting the needs of English learners with disabilities.
 She drafted the book Meeting the Needs of English Learners with Disabilities Resource Book for the State SELPA Directors Association and co-authored Best Practices for Meeting the Needs of English Learners With Disabilities available through LRP Publications.
 She also currently serves as the Chair Person to the State SELPA Directors’ Association Ad Hoc English Learner Committee.